Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 PHIL 103 Critical Thinking/Philosophy 3.0 UnitsThis course develops critical thinking skills necessary for evaluating and formulating argumentative/persuasive (More) This course develops critical thinking skills necessary for evaluating and formulating argumentative/persuasive essays and practice in applying those skills.

-Transfer Credit: CSU; UC (Less) Prerequisite: ENGL C1000 or ENGL C1000E or equivalent with a grade of Pass or “C” or higher
+Transfer Credit: CSU; UC (Less) Prerequisite: ENGL C1000 or ENGL C1000E or equivalent with a grade of "C" or higher or "Pass"

 |